Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

-In this part, we provide a precision matrix formula.
-Different versions with time series, and for second moments of the regressor matrix can also be found in \cite{caner2019}, \cite{canerkock2018}.
-Its relation to a hidden factor model context is established here for the first time in the literature and in detail.
-We follow matrix algebra and establish a formula for each row of the precision matrix.
-This relation will be essential to build up our estimator.
+Precision matrix relation to a hidden factor model context is established here for the first time in the literature and in detail.
 Define all assets in the portfolio as $y_t=(y_{jt}, Y_{-jt}')': p \times 1$.
 In case of $j=3$, this represents $y_{3t}$ in the third cell in the vector $y_t$ and $Y_{-3t}$ represents elements $1,2, 4,\cdots,p$ in $y_t$.

 {\bf Proof of Lemma 1}.
 We will provide formula for $j$ th row and then stack all rows to get an expression.
 Before that define $\Sigma_{j,j}:= E [(y_{jt}-\mu_j)^2]$ and $\Sigma_{j,-j}:=E [(y_{jt} -\mu_j) (Y_{-jt}- \mu_{-j})']: 1 \times p-1$ and represents $j$ th row of $\Sigma$ with $j$ th element missing, and by symmetricity of $\Sigma$, $\Sigma_{j,-j}=(\Sigma_{-j,j})'$.
 Specifically, define $\Sigma_{-j,j}:=E [ (Y_{-jt} - \mu_{-j}) ( y_{jt} - \mu_j) ]: p-1 \times 1$, as the $j$ th column of $\Sigma$ where $j$ th element is missing.
 In the same way we define $\Sigma_{-j,-j}:= E [ (Y_{-jt} - \mu_{-j}) (Y_{-jt} - \mu_{-j})']: p-1 \times p-1$ where this matrix is $j$ the row and column deleted from $\Sigma$.
 By Section 2.1 of \cite{yuan2010}, the main diagonal elements are given by the scalar